HIS108: FROM PLAGUE TO PROTEST: A SOCIAL HISTORY OF DISEASE

 Detailed instructions on how to access our distance learning components will be sent after completing your registration.
 There are no additional fees for this service.
 However, distance learners will need access to a desktop or laptop computer with a good quality web-camera (tablet devices and mobile phones can also access our live-streamed classes), a built-in microphone (most modern laptops have built-in microphones) or a headset with a microphone.
 You will also need to download and install the free Zoom software on your computer or device.
 Those accessing the video recordings will be able to do so with a simple web browser on any device.

-- Any Term can be taken independently of the others, and there are no prerequisites for any of the Term courses.
+- Any Term course can be taken independently of the others, and there are no prerequisites for any of the Term courses.

 - This class has no assignments, required readings, quizzes, tests or exams.